infiniteopt/InfiniteOpt.jl/docs/src/guide/objective.md

 This section will review the methods that can be used to modify the objective.
-First, we'll consider the useful [`set_objective_coefficient`](@ref JuMP.set_objective_coefficient(::InfiniteModel, ::GeneralVariableRef, ::Real)) method and then we'll explain the methods that enable `@objective`.
+First, we'll consider the useful [`set_objective_coefficient`](@ref JuMP.set_objective_coefficient(::InfiniteModel, ::GeneralVariableRef, ::Real)) method, and then we'll explain the methods that enable `@objective`.

 The coefficient of a particular variable in an objective can be readily updated via [`set_objective_coefficient`](@ref JuMP.set_objective_coefficient(::InfiniteModel, ::GeneralVariableRef, ::Real)).